Noel B. Reynolds: Sydney S. Reynolds

-Sydney Sharon Smith was born in Idaho Falls, Idaho to J. Alvin Smith and his wife, Marguerite Rees.
+Sydney Sharon Smith was born in Idaho Falls, Idaho to J. Alvin Smith and Marguerite Smith (née Rees).
 She grew up in Burbank, California.
-At age 16 she entered BYU, where she met Noel B. Reynolds, whom she married four years later in the Los Angeles Temple.
-She earned a bachelor's degree in history and political science from BYU.
+At age 16 she entered BYU, where she met Noel B. Reynolds, and they married four years later.
+She graduated with a bachelor's degree in history and political science from BYU.
 She was the first counselor to Coleen K. Menlove in the LDS Church's Primary General Presidency from October 1999 until April 2005.
 She has served in the various LDS Church organizations as a scouting leader, early-morning seminary teacher, and on the steering committee for BYU's annual women's conference.
 Prior to serving in the Primary General Presidency, Reynolds served for five years as a member of the Primary General Board.
-From 2005 to 2008, she served with her husband while he was president of the church's Florida Fort Lauderdale Mission.
+From 2005 to 2008, she served with her husband as mission leaders of the church's Florida Fort Lauderdale Mission.
 From 2011 to 2014, she and her husband served as the temple president and matron of the Mount Timpanogos Utah Temple.